CTA Banner CTA Banner

 Peppol

-A modern approach to eInvoicing adopted by the UAE, leveraging decentralized technologies to enhance the efficiency, security, and transparency of transaction processing.
-Under DCTCE, data and validation processes are spread across multiple accredited service providers rather than hosted in a single centralized system .
+A modern approach to eInvoicing is adopted by the UAE, leveraging decentralised technologies to enhance the efficiency, security, and transparency of transaction processing.
+Under DCTCE, data and validation processes are spread across multiple accredited service providers rather than being hosted in a single centralised system.

 UAE Accredited Service Provider

-A service provider, accredited by UAE authorities, that validates and transmits eInvoice data on behalf of suppliers or buyers.
-In the consultation paper’s reference model, the supplier’s service provider is labeled “Corner 2” and the buyer’s is “Corner 3” .
+A service provider, accredited by the UAE authorities, that validates and transmits eInvoice data on behalf of suppliers or buyers.
+In the consultation paper’s reference model, the supplier’s service provider is labeled “Corner 2”,and the buyer’s is “Corner 3” .

 Tax Data Document (TDD)

 A subset of invoice data that must be reported to the UAE government system (referred to as “Corner 5” in the document).
-The TDD ensures that the relevant tax information is exchanged in near real time for compliance and audit purposes .
+The TDD ensures that relevant tax information is exchanged in near real time for compliance and audit purposes.

 Message Level Status (MLS)